- $13 Billion+ Won

 Getting hurt on the job can be a stressful period in your life.
-You have medical bills and missed time at work, and sometimes you’re even dealing with pressure from your job and their insurance so they can avoid compensating you for your troubles.
+You have medical bills and missed time at work, and sometimes you’re even dealing with pressure from your job and its insurance so it can avoid compensating you for your troubles.
 While there are many similarities, each state has its own laws that govern workers’ compensation.

-Georgia’s workers’ compensation laws have their own specifics, and the Morgan & Morgan attorneys in Atlanta are well-versed in the ins and outs of the law.
-Whether you have been recently injured on the job, are dealing with a complicated claim, or have been denied your claim for various reasons, we can help you navigate these tricky waters.
+Georgia’s workers’ compensatlation laws have their own specifics, and the Morgan & Morgan attorneys in Atlanta are well-versed in the ins and outs of the law.
+Whether you have been recently injured on the job, are dealing with a complicated case, or have been denied your claim for various reasons, we can help you navigate these tricky waters.

 To find out how we can help with your claim, please fill out a free case review form today.

-Even though workers’ compensation is meant to benefit everyone from you to your employer to their insurance carrier, oftentimes the insurance carrier will look to deny your claim.
-When they’re reluctant to offer an injured employee the compensation he or she deserves, we can be there to help ensure a legitimate workers’ compensation claim.
+Even though workers’ compensation is meant to benefit everyone — from you to your employer to its insurance carrier — oftentimes the carrier will look to deny your claim.
+When it's reluctant to offer an injured employee the compensation they deserve, we can be there to help ensure a legitimate workers’ compensation claim.

-You will have a better chance of receiving the benefits you’re entitled to with an attorney at your side than on your own.
-An Atlanta workers’ compensation attorney can help you gather evidence to bolster your case, such as medical records, safety reports, and even eyewitness testimonies if possible.
-Even if with all of this your claim is denied, an attorney may be able to file an appeal with the Georgia workers’ comp board demanding those benefits be paid.
+You will have a better chance of receiving the benefits you’re entitled to with an attorney at your side than going it on your own.
+An Atlanta workers’ compensation lawyer can help you gather evidence to bolster your case, such as medical records, safety reports, and even eyewitness testimonies if possible.
+If with all of this, your claim is still denied, an attorney may be able to file an appeal with the Georgia workers’ comp board demanding those benefits be paid.

 Filing a Claim With a Lawyer’s Help

 In Georgia, any employer with three or more employees is required to offer workers’ compensation insurance.
-Injured workers have thirty days to file what is known as a “notice of injury” with their employer.
+Injured workers have 30 days to file what is known as a notice of injury with their employer.
 It is important to report your injury as soon as possible and not delay the process.
 The notice should be filed as soon as is practical following the injury.
 This step needs to be completed before your actual workers’ compensation claim can begin.